Home

 Daisy (13)

 Daisies, also called Fleabanes, are distinguished from Asters by their phyllaries, which circle the under-side of the flower.
 An aster has phyllaries that overlap, like shingles, while a daisy's are about the same length in a row, like a fence.
 Asters bloom later in the summer than daisies.
-Some daisies range from white to lavender, see Townsend Daisies and Blue Daisies for more species.
+Some daisies range from white to pink to lavender, see Townsend Daisies and Blue Daisies for more species.
 Here are a few of the many.

 Aphanostephus ramosissimus